 A headache diary can help you identify your headache triggers.
 When you get a headache, write down the following:

 Review your diary with your doctor to identify triggers or a pattern to your headaches.
 This can help you and your doctor create a treatment plan.
 Knowing your triggers can help you avoid them.

 Your doctor may have already prescribed medicine to treat your type of headache.
 If so, take the medicine as instructed.

 For tension headaches, try acetaminophen, aspirin, or ibuprofen.
 Talk to your doctor if you are taking pain medicines 3 or more days a week.

 Some headaches may be a sign of a more serious illness.
 Seek medical help right away for any of the following:

 Your health care provider will take a medical history and will examine your head, eyes, ears, nose, throat, neck, and nervous system.

 Your health care provider will ask many questions to learn about your headaches.
 Diagnosis is usually based on your history of symptoms.

 Tests may include:

-Kwiatkowski T, Alagappan K. Headache.
-In: Marx JA, Hockberger Rs, Walls RM, et al, eds.
+Kwiatkowski T, Friedman BW.
+Headache disorders.
+In: Marx JA, Hockberger RS, Walls RM, et al., eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier;2009:chap 101.
+8th ed.
+Philadelphia, Pa: Elsevier Mosby; 2013:chap 103.